cse110-sp23-group24/cse110-sp23-group24-Final-Project/admin/cipipeline/phase1.md

 a.
 Not many libraries and toolings are supported. <br>
 b.
 There is a learning curve. <br>
 c.
 Clumsy programming style. <br>

+### Documentation Generation Via Automation:

+Documentation generation via automation refers to the process of automatically generating documentation for software projects using specialized tools or frameworks.
+Automated documentation generation helps streamline the documentation process, ensuring that documentation stays up to date with the codebase and reduces the manual effort required to maintain documentation.
+JSDoc is a popular documentation generation tool for JavaScript projects.
+Using JSDoc for JavaScript documentation enables you to maintain comprehensive and up-to-date documentation directly within your codebase.
+It promotes good coding practices, enhances collaboration, and helps ensure that developers have the necessary information to understand and utilize your JavaScript code effectively.